bii-absd/tims/community-guidelines.md

 # Community guidelines for TIMS - Translational Informatics Management System

 ## Contributing to the code
-Thank your for your interest in TIMS.
+Thank you for your interest in TIMS.

 - Local development : TIMS can be developed locally.
 We strongly encourage the community to clone/download TIMS for your further exploration.
 - For bug fixes : Do open a new GitHub pull request with the patch.
 Do describe clearly the problem and the solution.